-Music notation as known actually in Europe and America (and commonly referred to as Common Western Musical Notation or CWMN) is itself the product of a very long process which began in the XIst century with the first musical notation by Guido d'Arezzo.
-It is generally considered that this form of notation has gained a remarkable stability in the XVIIIth and XIXth centuries, and can be considered as something like the result of a normative process, a standard.
+Music notation as known actually in Europe and America (and commonly referred to as Common Western Musical Notation or CWMN) is the product of a very long process which began in the XI century with the first musical notation by Guido d'Arezzo.
+It is generally considered that this form of notation has gained a remarkable stability in the XVIII and XIX centuries, and can be considered as something like the result of a process of formalization, or in today's words: a standard.

-In the XXth Century, however, due to diverse influences like Contemporary music, ethnomusicology, and popular music, and with the emerging of industrial products such as phonograph, and more recently computer, music and its acception has changed.
-Musical practice in the preceding centuries was based on personal or collective practice on musical instruments, particularly the piano in the XIXth.
+In the XX Century however, due to diverse influences like Contemporary music, ethnomusicology, and popular music, and with the emerging of industrial products such as phonograph, and more recently computer, music and its acceptation have changed.
+Musical practice in the preceding centuries was based on personal or collective practice on musical instruments, particularly the piano in the XIX century.
 This practice was not absolutely reserved to professionals, but mainly to amateurs, with for example the flourishing literature of what is known as "transcriptions", mainly done for 4 hands piano from originals conceived for orchestra, string quartet, or other forms of collective practices.
 The only way to distribute music was by the mean of musical scores, written in that common language known as CWMN.

-With the appearing of phonograph in the XIXth century, a completely new mean for storage and distribution of music was born, which made possible the exact reproduction of any audio event - for example, a speech, a conference, a conversation - but particularly musical events.
+With the appearance of the phonograph in the XIX century, a completely new mean for storage and distribution of music was born, which made possible the exact reproduction of any audio event - for example, a speech, a conference, a conversation - but particularly musical events.
 The distribution of music has been completely renewed by the new paradigm of "recording".
 We can consider the new P2P, Napster like, distribution mechanism as the last known avatar of this - the last but certainly not the least.

-Studies in ethno musicology was made possible by the use of these new recording devices - phonograph first, but later tape recorder.
-We can think of Bartok or Kodaly recording songs and music from Central Europe, and introducing in their music new meter and rhythmic schemes directly .
+Studies in ethnomusicology were made possible by the use of these new recording devices - phonograph first, but later tape recorder.
+Consider for instance Bartok or Kodaly, recording songs and music from Central Europe, and introducing in their music new meter and rhythmic schemes directly.
 Even jazz can be considered as partially the result of the phonograph considered as a musical instrument.
 Electro acoustic music, where the recording device replaces completely the score, has changed the landscape in a more radical manner.
-We can think that Pierre Henry [1], one of the most important composers of "concrete music", or electro acoustic music, which created with Pierre Schaeffer the "Groupe de Recherches Musicales" (GRM) in 1950, is also considered by the musicians of the electronic scene as a founding father (with Karlheinz Stockhausen, John Cage and Robert Moog, Moog synthesizer's father).
+Pierre Henry [1], one of the most important composers of "concrete music", or electro acoustic music, who created with Pierre Schaeffer the "Groupe de Recherches Musicales" (GRM) in 1950, is also considered by the musicians of the electronic scene as a founding father (with Karlheinz Stockhausen, John Cage and Robert Moog, Moog synthesizer's father).

-In the 1960, with the appearing of the computer, a number of pioneers have tried to apply the new tool to music, with huge success.
+In the 1960, with the appearance of the computer, a number of pioneers have tried to apply the new tool to music, with huge success.
 Two different domains have been explored : music production and music analysis.
-In the domain of music production, CSound, for example, which has been invented at the prestigious Massachusetts Institute of technology, has gained a worldwide audience.
+As a example in the domain of music production, CSound, developed by Barry Vercoe at the prestigious Massachusetts Institute of Technology (MIT), has gained a worldwide audience.
+In the same while, new schemes for music notation and exchange - like MIDI - have gained a worldwide audience.
+Even with the strong criticism made by recognized researchers from academia like Eleanor Selfridge-Field [8], MIDI is still recognized as the only one available format for music notation exchange and studies, even for academic research.